-Six African teens reported missing while visiting US for robotics competition
+Police: 2 African teens reported missing crossed into Canada

 Story highlights

-- The six teens from Burundi were reported last seen on Tuesday
+- Police could not confirm the teens are still in Canada and did not provide updates on the other four teens

-- The team's mentor "does not know where (they) could have went"
+Washington (CNN)Two of the six teenagers who were reported missing while visiting Washington for an international robotics competition have crossed into Canada, police said Thursday.

-Washington (CNN)Police are searching for six teens who were visiting Washington for an international robotics competition and have been reported missing.
+The six teens represented Burundi, a small country in East Africa, in the inaugural FIRST Global robotics competition, competing alongside teams from more than 150 other countries.

-The teens represented Burundi, a small country in East Africa, in the inaugural FIRST Global robotics competition, competing alongside teams from more than 150 other countries.
+Metropolitan Police Department spokeswoman Aquita Brown said two of the teens were seen leaving the US for Canada.
+Police could not confirm they are still in Canada and did not provide updates on the other four teens.

-The teens have been missing since Tuesday evening, when they were last reported seen at the location of the event -- DAR Constitution Hall on 18th St between C Street and D Street in Northwest DC -- the Metropolitan Police Department said.
+The six teens were last reported seen at the location of the event -- DAR Constitution Hall on 18th St between C Street and D Street in Northwest DC -- the Metropolitan Police Department said.

 "On the night of July 18, FIRST Global learned the adult mentor of Team Burundi was unable to find the group of six students of the team who participated in the 2017 FIRST Global Challenge," the competition's organizers said in a statement.